Graphs Don't Stay Secret: Practical Subgraph Reconstruction Attacks on Defended Graph RAG

-We propose a novel prompt scheduler (Algorithm~\ref{alg:scheduler}) that adaptively selects a diversity template at each iteration to maximize newly extracted relations involving the target entity.
+We propose a novel prompt scheduler (illustrated in Figure~\ref{fig:diversity_schedular} and Algorithm~\ref{alg:scheduler}) that adaptively constructs attack query at each iteration to maximize newly extracted relations involving the target entity.
 It operates in two phases: a \textit{baseline phase} that repeats a fixed query (i.e., no use of \textsc{Diversity}) for initial probing, followed by a \textit{diversity phase} that activates goal-driven diversity templates to enhance extraction coverage.
 The scheduler tracks extraction progress via a momentum signal and categorizes each step as \textsc{Stall}, \textsc{Surge}, or \textsc{Steady}.
-It then samples diversity templates using regime-specific base weights, further reweighted by each template’s recent success.
+It then samples diversity templates with regime-specific weights adjusted by recent template success.
 The attack terminates when the query budget is exhausted or a novelty-based stopping rule predicts negligible marginal return.

 \textbf{Stopping criteria.} To remain low profile and reduce detection risk, the attacker is limited to a small per-target query budget.
 The scheduler therefore stops either upon reaching the budget $Q_{\max}$, or when the expected gain from additional queries is negligible.
 We estimate this gain using a Good-Turing novelty estimate~\cite{good1953population}.
 Let $R$ be the number of extracted raw relations (counting duplicates) within a sliding window $\mathcal{W}$, and let $f_1$ be the number of singleton relations (frequency is 1) in that window.
 Then, the estimated unseen mass is $\hat{p}_0 = f_1/R$.
 With average per-turn sample size $\bar{K}=R/|\mathcal{W}|$, the expected number of new unique relations in the next turn is